-Now I’m going to introduce the second Key Concept, and it is far enough outside of current thinking that I’m going to get a little backup from a 19th-century philosopher.
+Now I’m going to introduce the second Key Concept, and it is far enough out of the mainstream that I’m going to get a little backup from a 19th-century philosopher.

 Here’s the quote.

-This great quote comes from this happy guy here (Arthur Schopenhauer)
+This great quote comes from this happy guy down in the corner.
+(Arthur Schopenhauer)